front-end-foundations/Introduction/readme.md

 </html>
 ```

-1. Add the code below to `index.html`
+1. Add the code below to the body tag in `index.html`

 ```html
 <h1>Hello world!</h1>